top of page

 2. Points To Remember While Setting Your Goals.

-• Your platform must communicate & collaborate with customers.
+• Your platform should enable communication and collaboration with customers.

-• Your program is to simplify the customer experience.
+• Your program should streamline the customer experience.

-Keep these points in your sticky notes while your L&D team and the project manager are setting onboarding program goals.
+Keep these points in mind as your L&D team and the project manager establish onboarding program goals.

 3. Gather Your Team.

-Saas (software as a service) must employ a customer success manager (CSM) who bridges the gap between the sales and support teams.
+SaaS (software as a service) should have a customer success manager (CSM) who connects the sales and support teams.

-You might be steering responsibilities yourself as well, making sure the flow is maintained.
-You can address such matter into Subject Matter Expert (SME) like your product selling champ.
+You might also be managing responsibilities yourself to ensure the process flows well.
+You can delegate such tasks to a Subject Matter Expert (SME), like your top product salesperson.

 4. Time for Whiteboard Strategy.

-Align Instructional designers with project managers and SMEs to sketch a customer onboarding journey.
-From the sign-up stage to the learning progress, segment stages into milestones.
+Coordinate instructional designers with project managers and subject matter experts to outline a customer onboarding journey.
+Break down the process from the sign-up phase to learning advancement into distinct milestones.

 5. Preparing Your Content.

-Convert your learning course into graphics (quizzes, challenges, and other content authoring tools).
+Transform your learning course into visual elements, such as quizzes, challenges, and other content creation tools.

 6. Right LMS Is A Must.

-Invest in the right LMS that can upload & support your e-learning courses.
-Your e-learning courses might contain content in different mediums like video, image, and text.
+Choose an LMS that can effectively upload and support your e-learning courses.
+These courses may include content in various formats such as video, images, and text.

-So, better invest in LMS that integrates with your learning content.
+Therefore, it's wise to invest in an LMS that seamlessly integrates with your learning content.

 7. Ready For Testing?